stevearrants/style/docs/useplainlanguage.md

 * **drive out** (unless it's cattle)
 * **going forward** (unless you're giving directions)

 To avoid this, describe what you're actually doing.
-Be specific.
-Be open.
+Be specific and accurate.

 Don't say *Input your change.* Say *Type your change.* Input can have a lot of meanings.
 Use the specific word.

-Think of your writing as a conversation, not a lecture.
+Remember you're *conversing* with the user.
+Don't lecture the user.

 Don't use formal or long words when easy or short words say the same thing.
 Use *help* instead of *assist*, *about* instead of